LogtalkDotOrg/logtalk3/manuals/_sources/libraries/ids.rst.txt

 The generation of random identifiers uses the ``/dev/urandom`` random number generator when available.
 This includes macOS, Linux, \*BSD, and other POSIX operating-systems.
-On Windows, a pseudo-random generator is used but randomized using the current wall time.
+On Windows, a pseudo-random generator is used, but randomized using the current wall time.

 Identifiers can be generated as atoms, lists of characters, or lists of character codes.